MrKredos/FGCScoreBoardOBS/README.md

 3. Should be good to go from there. (add screenshots for steps)

 ## List of Variable names used in localstorage
-pName1
+- pName1
-pName2
+- pName2
-pScore1
+- pScore1
-pScore2
+- pScore2
-pSponsor1
+- pSponsor1
-pSponsor2
+- pSponsor2
-pSponsor1
+- pSponsor1
-pSponsor2
+- pSponsor2
+- pCharacter1 //UNUSED FOR NOW
+- pCharacter2 //UNUSED FOR NOW
-pLosers1
+- pLosers1
-pLosers2
+- pLosers2
-cName1
+- cName1
-cName2
+- cName2
-cSponsor1
+- cSponsor1
-cSponsor2
+- cSponsor2
-round
+- round
+- game
+- eName // event name
+- eNumber // event interation number

 ## Progress
+v2.3
+- game overlay comms functionality
+  - hides itself if no comms
+- also now using font-awesome 4, occasionally.

 v2.2:
 - adjusted positioning of buttons
 - added losers button + functionality